MichaelsPlayground/FirestoreRecyclerAdapterDemoSdk33/readme.md

 Original source: https://github.com/imuraki/FirestoreRecyclerAdapterDemo

-The original code was for a lower Android SDK, updated
+The original code was for a lower Android SDK, updated to SDK 33

+RUNNING !